Best Fitness Gifts for Men in 2022: Expert Advice

 The new BioZoom percussion massager from Addaday ramps up the tech while minimizing the noise that these recovery devices are known for.
 In addition to a digital display and trigger-mounted power adjustment, the BioZoom with Bluetooth will also connect with your phone to find the perfect recovery plan for your workouts.

 Addaday’s proprietary app takes all the guesswork out of recovery.
-Just open the app, enter your workout data, or input what muscles are sore, then the app will send a wellness routine to your massage tool and put your muscles through the paces.
+Just open the app, enter your workout data, or input what muscle groups are sore, then the app will send a wellness routine to your massage tool and put your muscles through the paces.

 A good set of pullup grips is a key part of the gym kit for any CrossFit athlete.
 The problem is that finding a decent pair of grips is a daunting challenge.
 We’ve gone through literally dozens of grips over the years, trying to find a set that will keep skin tears at bay and provide a solid grip on the bar during unbroken sets.
 After a long search, we’ve finally found a grip that never slips, never needs liquid chalk, and has yet to allow our hands to tear: The IsoGrip Gymnastic Hand Grips from Element 26.